 Author: Christopher Zabel

-Christopher Zabel has moderated the AVSForum's Blu-ray Picture Quality Tiers for the last decade.
-A videophile with a real passion for classic genre films and quality filmmaking, favorite films include Fight Club and 2001: A Space Odyssey.
-A believer in physical media, his ever-growing movie collection is beginning to threaten the space-time continuum with its gravity well.
+Christopher Zabel has moderated the AVSForum's Picture Quality Tiers for the last decade.
+A videophile with a real passion for genre films and quality filmmaking, personal favorites include everything from Fight Club to 2001: A Space Odyssey.
+A firm believer in physical media, his ever-growing film collection has begun threatening the space-time continuum with its enormous mass.

 A dry, haggard documentary, You Can't Kill Meme takes a potentially fun topic about Internet memes and runs off the rails.